 There’s no rhyme or reason as to which options are found in the standard WordPress theme Customizer vs in Divi’s homespun options panel.

 It will confuse and befuddle Divi newcomers, and it will needlessly tax the brains of Divi regulars, on a daily basis.

 Do you change design option X here… or there?
 Like a ping-pong ball, your mind will bounce back and forth for the answer.
 And until the Divi theme options have become habitual and thus hardwired into your neuronal pathways, you’ll occasionally look for stuff in the wrong place.

 The Divi theme’s “multiple panel disorder” can feel similar to keeping your appointments randomly in two calendars.
 One on your phone – and one on paper.
 Which one has the details you need for that appointment tomorrow?

-To make matters worse, let’s not forget Divi’s otherwise great theme builder – included in Divi 4 (Divi Builder 4 review).
+To make matters worse, let’s not forget Divi 4’s new, well-executed theme builder, discussed in detail in the Divi Builder 4 review.
 The theme builder also has its own interface.
 Now there are three distinct interfaces for designing your website.
-Kinda confusing!
+It can be kinda confusing!

 The Divi shortcode controversy

 What’s been so controversial, is the way the dear Divi theme creates its impressive page layouts.
 Technically, under-the-hood, Divi does its job; using shortcodes.
 As long as Divi is your active theme, these shortcodes will be replaced with your intended layout.